brvarner/dpi-notes/june13.md

 Today Ruben is giving a presentation on presentations!
 He'll be giving us th eslide deck after the presentation is complete

+## Ian's Corner

+Today, we're going to start talking about final projects

+### Requirements

+- Think of a pain point
+  - Think of a hypothesis that may solve the problem
+  - See if you can build it
+- You don't want to "think up" an idea, but you really want to notice something that may seem broken, or that can be fixed
+- take a proof of concept and take it all the way from a sketch to deployment

+#### Hard Requirements

+- It should solve a problem that we clearly articulate
+- It should be interactive in some way, it shouldn't just be an informational static website

+#### Soft Requirements

+- You can interact with it through your browser
+- Uses a database to store info
+- Has some associations b/t tables
+- Has sign-in/sign-out functionality to personalize ux

 ## Giving Great Presentations

 Here are the keys to a great presentation